acolomb/elf-mangle/README.md

 ### Features ###

 + Extract symbol content for arbitrary ELF object file sections.
 + Dump data behind an ELF symbol, possibly with pretty-print function.
 + Show symbol address offsets within the section's binary data.
 + Override data for symbols in output:
   * Specified on the command line
+  * Read from a text file with value assignments
   * Loaded from an existing binary data image (blob)
 + Modular support for different input / output image formats:
   * Intel Hex encoding (requires [libcintelhex][ihex-fork])